 When choosing a hole cutter, keep in mind that it should have a brad-type point rather than the screw tip found on auger bits used in a hand brace.

 Drill bits are commonly used for drilling through wood and metal and have a simple shape.

 Most people are unaware that drill bits are used when companies drill for oil in the ground.
-However, the bits used in this case are extremely sophisticated and very expensive.
+However, the bits used in this case are highly sophisticated and very expensive.